MDIMACat/alx-higher_level_programming/0x04-python-more_data_structures/README.md

         Write a function that replaces or adds key/value in a dictionary.
     8. Simple delete by key
         Write a function that deletes a key in a dictionary.
+    9. Multiply by 2
+        Write a function that returns a new dictionary with all values multiplied by 2